-Lab : Designing ASP.NET Core MVC Web Applications
+Lab: Designing ASP.NET Core MVC Web Applications

 - Planning Model Classes

 - Planning Controllers

 - Planning Views

 - Architecting and MVC Web Application

+- After completing this module, students will be able to:

-- Plan the overall architecture of an ASP.NET Core MVC web application and consider aspects such as state management. - Plan the models, controllers, and views that are required to implement a given set of functional requirements.
+- Plan the overall architecture of an ASP.NET Core MVC web application and consider

+- aspects such as state management.

+- Plan the models, controllers, and views that are required to implement a given set of

+- functional requirements.